joebew42/mars-rover-kata/readme.md

 ## TODO

-- [F] A rover starts with an initial position and direction

 - [R] `Point` seems to be too generic.
 Is there a better name we can use? `Position`, or `Location`?

 - [F] A rover can be moved forward when it receives the command `f`.